hackclub/hackclub/meetings/2015-10-30_retrospectives.md

 1. Move weekly retrospectives to Wednesday
 2. Aim for moving team meetings to Wednesday
-3. Setup monthly one on ones with club leaders, 30 mins each
+3. Setup monthly one on ones with club leaders, 30 minutes each
 4. Focus on getting club member attendance next week

 ## Discussion topics